A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies

 \section{Statistically modeling the rotational velocity}

-To test our null hypothesis, i.e. galaxies do not have a dark matter halo, hence the observed rotational velocity at $R_{90}$ is due entirely to visible mass, we construct a statistical model to predict the expected rotational velocity of a galaxy given its total visible mass.
+To test our null hypothesis---that galaxies do not have a dark matter halo, so the observed rotational velocity at $R_{90}$ is due entirely to visible mass---we construct a statistical model to predict the expected rotational velocity of a galaxy given its total visible mass.
 We choose the ratio of the expected to observed velocity evaluated at $R_{90}$, $V_\text{exp}/V_\text{obs}$, as our observable.
 The expected velocity is evaluated based on the visible mass calculated using the methods described below.
 A value of this observable close to unity signals consistency of the data with the null hypothesis.

-The resolution of this observable is determined by the measured uncertainty of each visible mass component and the uncertainty of the fitted rotation curve to the velocity map, from which we determine the velocity at $R_{90}$.
+The resolution on this observable is determined by the measured uncertainty of each visible mass component and the uncertainty of the fitted rotation curve to the velocity map, from which we determine the velocity at $R_{90}$.
 We expect the velocity to be normally distributed around its true value with the uncertainty returned by the fit.

 To evaluate the effect of these uncertainties, we implement the following procedure.
-First, for each galaxy, we determine the mass of each component of the visible mass as described in Sec.~\ref{sec:Star_mass}--\ref{sec:dust_mass}.
-Since \MHtwo is available from CO observations for only a small number of galaxies, we also use the parameterization as a function of $M_r$ to estimate \MHtwo described in Sec.~\ref{sec:H2_mass}.
-We estimate the total mass, \Mtot, from the best-fit rotation curve as described in Sec.~\ref{sec:Mtot}.
+First, for each galaxy, we determine the mass of each component of the visible mass as described in Sections~\ref{sec:Star_mass}--\ref{sec:dust_mass}.
+Since \MHtwo is available from CO observations for only a small number of galaxies, we also use the parameterization as a function of $M_r$ to estimate \MHtwo as described in Section~\ref{sec:H2_mass}.
+We estimate the total mass, \Mtot, from the best-fit rotation curve as described in Section~\ref{sec:Mtot}.
 We then compute the ratio of visible to total mass,

 for each galaxy.